 - Various Final Fantasy VII spinoffs have really ramped up the Ho Yay between Cloud and Sephiroth, but it never rises beyond the level of superficial fanservice and innuendo.
 Dissidia: Final Fantasy is a particularly bad offender, contriving to put Cloud and Sephiroth on the same side and having them lose their memories of the reasons they're enemies (and, in Cloud's case, his memories of his female love interests), but going absolutely no further with the pairing than to have Sephiroth just repeat his subtextual Bastard Boyfriend dialogue from Final Fantasy VII: Advent Children.
 This is even to the extent of ignoring the interesting dynamic between the two of them from the original game that got everyone shipping it in the first place.

 - Metal Gear is very, very, very homoerotic, which is a major part of its appeal (as it's one of the things that sets it apart from other cinematic-styled games).
-This was not really the focus in Metal Gear Solid (despite the innuendo-laden subplot about Gray Fox), but has received increased attention from Metal Gear Solid 3 onwards - trailers for Metal Gear Solid V prominently featured Snake and Kaz's Almost Kiss, for example.
+This was not really the focus in Metal Gear Solid, which, despite the innuendo-laden subplot about Gray Fox, was marketed as a heterosexual love story about Snake and Meryl, but has received increased attention from Metal Gear Solid 3 onwards - Metal Gear Solid 4 trailers showed Raiden and Vamp in white-blood-spraying Orgasmic Combat, and trailers for Metal Gear Solid V prominently featured Snake and Kaz's Almost Kiss, for example.
 Despite this, most indication of Snake's bisexuality is kept to acting choices (whether voice or motion capture) or humorous Easter Eggs, with Snake and Otacon remaining nominally heterosexual (although clear Not-Love Interest) characters until the very end.
 And Kaz is supposed to be a womaniser, something that gets on Snake's nerves enough that Snake has to fight him completely naked with soap flying everywhere.
 The only same-sex relationships that are utterly, canonically confirmed are: Volgin is having sex with Raikov, Ocelot is in love with Snake (whose degree of reciprocation is ambiguous), and Strangelove was a lover of The Boss.
 Even Vamp, an openly bisexual character, is only rumoured to have been involved with Scott Dolph, who he never mentions in the game (outside of a Loose Canon bonus mission); his relationships with Fortune and Naomi are way more important than anything he has with a male character.